The Genetics of 22q11.2DS

 Parents of affected individuals can be assured that there is nothing that they did (or did not do) that led to the deletion in their child.
 Nevertheless, as some individuals exhibit very mild symptoms, their parents, and where indicated siblings should undergo testing to determine if anyone else in the family has the deletion.
 Because of potential germline mosaicism, even when neither parents has the 22q11.2 deletion, there is a small possibility of having additional affected children.

-An explanation of the molecular genetics techniques used to test for or confirm 22q11.2 deletions can be found here.
+An explanation of the molecular genetics techniques used to test for or confirm 22q11.2 deletions can be found on our genetic testing page.

 Since there is a 50% chance at each pregnancy that a person with 22q11.2DS can pass his/her deletion to a child, prospective parents are strongly advised to have genetic counselling.
 Counselling about 22q11.2DS wil usually include discussion about the prevalence, etiology, detection, variability, interventions, and prenatal/preconception options.
 For further information, please consult Genetic counseling for the 22q11.2 deletion and the Practical Guidelines for Managing Patients with 22q11.2 Deletion Syndrome.